Xilinx/Vitis_Libraries/hpc/docs/src/pyenvguide.rst

   $ wget https://repo.anaconda.com/archive/Anaconda3-2019.03-Linux-x86_64.sh

-2) Run the installer (Installer requires bzip, please install it if you don't have it)
+1) Run the installer (Installer requires bzip.
+Install it if you do not have it.)

 .. code-block:: bash

   $ bash ./Anaconda3-2019.03-Linux-x86_64.sh

-Choose "Yes" for question "Do you wish the installer to initialize Anaconda3 by running conda init?".
+Choose Yes for the question- Do you wish the installer to initialize Anaconda3 by running conda init?.
 More information about Anaconda can be found from `Anaconda Documentation`_.

 .. _Anaconda Documentation: https://docs.anaconda.com/anaconda/

-3) Add Anaconda3 to PATH, for example:
+3) Add Anaconda3 to PATH.
+For example:

 .. code-block:: bash